 Introduction to motion blur and panning

-There are two ways of photographing motion blur
+There are two ways of shooting motion blur photos on iPhone

 You can shoot fast-moving subjects with motion blur in several ways.